Neural-Net-Rahul/Neural-Net-Rahul/README.md

 ### Hi there myself Rahul👋
-🔭 I’m currently working on deep learning architectures.
+🔭 I’m currently working on deep learning architectures and Android Apps.

 🌱 I’m currently learning hugging face transformers.

-💬 Ask me about deep learning and machine learning
+💬 Ask me about deep learning, machine learning and Android development.

 📫 How to reach me: